Can’t function without caffeine in your system? Join the league.

 The body quickly absorbs and gets rid of caffeine quickly.
 The more you take coffee, the more you are deprived of sleep.
 If you take more than two cups of coffee, tea or green tea per day, then you feel alert throughout the day.
 Consuming caffeine after 8 pm is definitely going to hinder your sleep.
 One person must sleep for at least six hours for a healthy mind and body, so avoid taking coffee later in the day.

-3. Caffeine Is Harmful For Women Trying To Get Pregnant
+3. Caffeine Is Harmful To Women Trying To Get Pregnant

 4. Caffeine Has A Dehydrating Effect